EN (cuneiform)

 Deities including En as part of their name include DEnlil, DEnki, DEngurun, and DEnzu.

-Enheduanna, Akkadian 2285 BC – 2250 BC was the first known holder of the title, "En Priestess."
+Enheduanna, Akkadian 2285 BC – 2250 BC was the first known holder of the title En, here meaning 'Priestess'.

 Archaic forms

 The corresponding Emesal dialect word was UMUN, which may preserve an archaic form of the word.
 Earlier Emeg̃ir (the standard dialect of Sumerian) forms can be postulated as *ewen or *emen, eventually dropping the middle consonant and becoming the familiar EN.

 Amarna letters: bêlu

 The 1350 BC Amarna letters use EN for bêlu, though not exclusively.
-The more common spelling is mostly 'be' + 'li', to make "bêlí", or its equivalent.
-Some example letters using cuneiform 'EN' are letters EA (for 'El Amarna') 252, EA 254, and EA 282, titled: "A demand for recognition", by Abimilku; "Neither rebel or delinquent (2)", by Labayu; and "Alone", by Shuwardata.
+The more common spelling is mostly be + li, to make bêlí, or its equivalent.
+Some example letters using cuneiform EN are letters EA (for El Amarna) 252, EA 254, and EA 282, titled: "A demand for recognition", by Abimilku; "Neither rebel or delinquent" (2), by Labayu; and "Alone", by Shuwardata.

 Most of the uses are in the letter introduction, formulaic addresses to the pharaoh, stating typically to effect: